hav4ik/hav4ik.github.io/articles/_drafts/2019-01-22-mtl-a-practical-survey.md

 <a name="section3"></a>
 ## 3. No Instant Noodle Architecture yet :(

 Unfortunately, I can't think of any multi-task architecture that can be used everywhere, i.e. a *Truly Instant Noodle*.
 In this section, I will instead discuss the **pros** and **cons** of commonly used architectures for Multi-Task Learning (especially in Computer Vision tasks).
-I will keep myself up with State-of-the-Art, and, if an *Instant Noodle* shows up, I will update this section accordingly.
-Please check [Ruder S. (2017)][ruder-mtl] survey for stuffs that I might not mentioned here.
+Since they are not *Instant Noodles*, I will not delve deep into details in this section.

 Existing architectures of MTL can be classified according to how they share parameters between tasks, as shown in the figure below [(Meyerson & Miikkulainen, 2018)][beyond-shared].
 The common trait between them is that they all have some sort of *shared hierarchies*.